github/choosealicense.com/README.md

 # Rules

 * Rules (the license's properties) are stored as a bulleted list within the licenses YAML front matter.
 A full list of rules can be found in the repository's `_config.yml` file.
-Each rule has a name e.g., `include-copyright`, a human-readable label, e.g., `Copyright inclusion`, and a description `Include the original copyright with the code`.
+Each rule has a name e.g., `include-copyright-source`, a human-readable label, e.g., `Copyright inclusion`, and a description `Include the original copyright with the code`.
 To add a new rule, simply add it to config.yml and reference it in the appropriate license.

 # License